SpainOfficial Name: Kingdom of Spain

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Spain and Andorra, you are subject to its laws even if you are a U.S. citizen.
+CRIMINAL PENALTIES: While you are traveling in Spain and Andorra, you are subject to its laws.
 Foreign laws and legal systems can be vastly different from our own and criminal penalties will vary from country to country.
 In Spain, driving under the influence could land you immediately in jail.
 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 You can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
-If you break local laws in Spain and Andorra, your U.S. passport or citizenship won’t help you avoid arrest or prosecution.
-It’s very important to know what’s legal and what’s not wherever you go.
+If you break local laws in Spain and Andorra, your U.S. passport or citizenship will not help you avoid arrest or prosecution.
+It is very important to know what’s legal and what’s not wherever you go.

 Spain takes illegal immigration seriously and police may stop people to ask for identification and proof of legal status.
 We recommend that you carry a copy of your U.S. passport at all times.